-&lt;sup>18 A candidate who has entered and is at any stage of the reappointment and tenure review process prior to October 8, 2014, who experienced a qualifying life event as defined above during the time of his or her employment at the College and who otherwise qualifies under this section, may elect to be considered for reappointment pursuant to the modified timeline provided in this section.
+A candidate who has entered and is at any stage of the reappointment and tenure review process prior to October 8, 2014, who experienced a qualifying life event as defined above during the time of his or her employment at the College and who otherwise qualifies under this section, may elect to be considered for reappointment pursuant to the modified timeline provided in this section.
 A candidate shall be eligible for the modified timeline regardless of whether the candidate previously took any form of leave in connection with the qualifying life event.

-6. For the academic years in which the qualifying life event occurs and the candidate is placed on the modified reappointment process and in subsequent academic years subject to the reappointment process, the process for a candidate opting to be considered pursuant to the modified reappointment timeline shall be as follows:
+- 5. A candidate following the modified reappointment process shall be held to the same standards of reappointment as any similarly situated candidate following the ordinary (non-modified) reappointment process. - 6.
+For the academic years in which the qualifying life event occurs and the candidate is placed on the modified reappointment process and in subsequent academic years subject to the reappointment process, the process for a candidate opting to be considered pursuant to the modified reappointment timeline shall be as follows: